-One who has business to present to the court, or who is called into court by another person, is a litigant.
-The average person does not know the rights and privileges granted to him by the law or the obligations and liabilities imposed on him by law; at least he knows but few of them.
+The average person does not know all the rights and privileges granted to him by the law.
+He does not know the obligations and liabilities that can be imposed on him by law.
 He does not know how to obtain his rights if he has been deprived of them.
 He does not know how to protect and maintain his rights if they are interfered with by some other person.
 Sometimes too, liabilities and obligations that have no sanction or authority in law are sought to be imposed on someone.
-To assist the litigant, a profession has grown up, composed of men and women who know to what rights a person is entitled and how to obtain, protect, and maintain these rights because they are versed and learned in law.
-Those practicing the profession are called lawyers.
+Maybe someone knows they need to sue someone or worse they have been arrested and have no idea how to navigate the court system.
+All the above call for a lawyer, a professional who practices law.